 Trims can often have dead ends, on chair rails, window aprons, etc. Sure, you can chop them up and use some nails, but that just doesn’t look right.
 You can use a better way, giving your trim that final perfect touch.

-Follow the steps for these tips fix dead ends on trim:
+Follow the steps for these tips to fix dead ends on trim:

-Owning a high quality compound miter saw will go a long way in developing your skills as a craftsman and prove to be a great investment for your workshop.
+A sliding compound miter saw will go a long way in developing your skills as a craftsman and prove to be a great investment for your workshop.
 Plus miter saws are the power-perfect tool for cutting baseboard trim to showcase a flawless-looking finish.